-Diammonium phosphate (DAP) is a dry, bulk fertilizer containing 18pc nitrogen and 46pc phosphate by weight.
-It is produced by combining ammonia with phosphoric acid and is widely used in granular form for direct application to land or as a feedstock for bulk blending for NPK manufacture.
-Prices are only assessed based on
+Urea is a dry bulk fertilizer containing 46pc nitrogen by weight.
+It is produced by combining ammonia with carbon dioxide, which is generated during the production of ammonia.
+It is produced in two forms - prilled and granular.
+Both of these are widely used for direct application to land.
+Granular urea is also often used as a feedstock for bulk blending for NPK manufacture.
+Prilled urea is